-Russia appears to be denying—and perhaps cannot pay—death benefits promised to the families of dead soldiers.
-According to the officially published data of the General Staff of the Armed Forces of Ukraine as of May 6, Russia has likely lost at least 25,000 soldiers.
+Russia appears to be denying, and perhaps may be unable to pay, death benefits promised to the families of dead soldiers.
+According to officially published data from the General Staff of the Armed Forces of Ukraine as of May 6, it is likely that Russia has lost at least 25,000 soldiers.

-The last officially recognized death count announced by Russia was 1,351 on March 25th.
-Using the Ukrainian loss estimates, the death benefits Kremlin owes to the soldiers’ families have already reached $4.3 billion.
-The estimate reflects the payments Putin personally promised to families in early March.
+The last death count recognized by Russia was 1,351 on March 25th.
+Using the Ukrainian loss estimates, the death benefits owed by the Kremlin to the soldiers' families have already reached $4.3 billion.
+This estimate reflects the payments that Putin personally promised to families in early March.

-A draft resolution from Russia indicates that the Kremlin is seeking to classify information about the dead soldier’s families.
-This may make it harder or even impossible for families to claim benefits and difficult for people to return bodies to families.
-Typically the process is not handled by the military but by the social insurance authorities.
-The move could allow the military to conceal deaths and deny benefits broadly.
+A draft resolution from Russia indicates that the Kremlin is seeking to classify information about the families of dead soldiers.
+This may make it difficult, or even impossible, for families to claim benefits and for people to return bodies to families.
+Typically, the process is not handled by the military but by social insurance authorities.
+The move could allow the military to conceal deaths and broadly deny benefits.

 The translated letter below was received by a family.
 Dmytro Shkrebets was officially informed by the military prosecutor's office that the ship was not part of Ukraine's territorial waters, did not take part in the "special operation" and his son was declared "missing in the military unit.”